If you want a quick and easy ramble through the heart of Yorkshire, these short walks promise beautiful countryside in spades.

 Knapton Wold Circular

-The Knapton Wold Circular is a gentle walk that offers incredible views of the Yorkshire Wolds.
-The 2.2-mile stroll takes you along slight slopes, grass paths and stony tracks, past Deep Dale Plantation before you head into the picturesque Knapton Wood.
-You’ll join the Wolds Way, which offers up stunning views in every direction, and on sunny days, you can see the Yorkshire coast at Filey.
-Look out for Jony Easterby’s Enclosure Rites artwork on the way and when you’re done, head to The Dawnay Arms for a well-earned pint.
+The Knapton Wold Circular is a short walk that offers incredible views of the Yorkshire Wolds.
+The easygoing 2.2-mile stroll takes you along slight slopes, grass paths and stony tracks, past Deep Dale Plantation before you head into the picturesque surrounds of Knapton Wood.
+From here, you’ll join the Wolds Way, which offers up stunning views in every direction, and on sunny days, you can even see the Yorkshire coast at Filey.
+On your way, make sure you keep a look out for Jony Easterby’s Enclosure Rites artwork.

 The walk starts at Wolds Way Caravan and Camping, West Wold Farm, Malton, North Yorkshire, YO17 8JE.
 Check out the route.